-Chase Langford uses a topographical sensibility in his abstract paintings, using a style he calls Geographic Expressionism.
+Chase Langford uses a topographical sensibility in his abstract paintings, embracing a style he calls 'Geographic Expressionism.'
 The undulating repetitions of form in his Morphic series suggest sediment, earth, flowing water, and geological formations.
-With a color sensibility that is both vivid and nostalgic, Langford captures the emotions of place.
-Paintings are titled after locations such as Blake Island in the Puget Sound, Miramar Beach on Florida’s coast, and the Farallon Islands off the coast of San Francisco.
+With a color sensibility that is both vivid and nostalgic, Langford's paintings convey the elusive emotions of particular locations.
+Paintings are titled after landmark features such as Blake Island in the Salish Sea, Miramar Beach on Florida’s gulf coast, and the Farallon Islands, visible from San Francisco on clear days.

 Chase Langford holds a BA from the University of California, Santa Barbara, CA and studied at the Arts and Crafts Cooperative in Berkeley, CA. He shows his work at galleries across North America and has been featured in Hyperallergic, American Art Collector, and Huffington Post.
-His work is part of prestigious collections including that of the Four Seasons Hong Kong; Saks Fifth Avenue, New York, NY; JP Morgan Chase, Seattle, WA; Long Beach Museum of Art, Long Beach, CA; Monique Lhuillier, Inc, Los Angeles, CA, and the US State Department, Washington, D.C., among dozens of others.
+His work is part of prestigious collections including that of the Four Seasons Hong Kong; Saks Fifth Avenue, New York, NY; JP Morgan Chase, Seattle, WA; Long Beach Museum of Art, Long Beach, CA; Monique Lhuillier, Inc., Los Angeles, CA, and the United States State Department, Washington, D.C., among dozens of others.